odkr/pandoc-zotxt.lua/README.md

 Note, you will have to adapt the test suite to your database (or vice versa;
 you can import the references used in the test suite from `tests/items.rdf`).
+You will also need to adapt the Zotero item IDs used in test cases to your Zotero library.

 Moreover, you will need: